borisvanschooten/webcogs-ai-toolkit/apps/webcogs-example-app/app_docs.md

 Ticket should be shown like this: Ticket #ticket_id.

-This is a multilingual applicatiom.
+This is a multilingual application.
 Run all literal strings / texts in the code and HTML through core.translate().
 Do not write your own wrapper function, always call core.translate directly.